Increase Productivity with Long-Term Virtual Assistants

 Staffing Industry Analysts, a first-of-its-kind analysis of "The Virtual Assistant Landscape", had this to say about the managed virtual assistant model:

 "The more sophisticated and highly developed VA firms will offer a managed service where Virtual Assistants are supervised locally with the quality of work checked and regular training and development offered.
-This contrasts to a self-serve model, which is more akin to a platform that simply facilitates the introduction of a client to a Virtual Assistant and does not provide ongoing support throughout the engagement.
-Executives working through a self-serve platform will have to take care of their own training requirements and generally manage their own quality standards."
+This contrasts to a self-serve model, which is more akin to a platform that facilitates the introduction of a client to a Virtual Assistant and does not provide ongoing support throughout the engagement.
+Executives working through a self-serve platform must take care of their training requirements and generally manage their own quality standards."

 It is All About Productivity